colinkeenan/silentcast/README.md

 - **Try it *before* you install it!** (If you already installed it, uninstall before trying this.)
     - Install the dependencies as listed above, [Download Latest Release of Silentcast from github.com](https://github.com/colinkeenan/silentcast/releases/latest), and extract.

     - In Xfce, you can just double click **bash silentcast** in the extracted folder.
-Seems as though most other desktops don't default to running in the same directory as the launcher, so you'l have to run it in the terminal.
+Seems as though most other desktops don't default to running in the same directory as the launcher, so you'll have to run it in the terminal.
     - Here's an example of running it from the terminal:

             $ cd ~/Downloads/silentcast-1.7